ach1000/asteroids/PROJECT.md

 - Add shot cooldown (0.3 s). *(done)*
 - Add shot-asteroid collision (split/destroy asteroids). *(done — kill only, no splitting yet)*
 - Implement asteroid splitting on destruction. *(done)*
+- Add starting/menu screen (so the game doesn't quit straight to desktop)
+- Add a scoring system
+- Implement multiple lives and respawning
+- Add an explosion effect for asteroids
+- Add acceleration to player movement (instead of instant speed)
+- Make objects wrap around the screen edges instead of disappearing
+- Add a background image
+- Create different weapon types
+- Make asteroids lumpy instead of perfectly round
+- Give the ship a triangular hitbox instead of a circular one
+- Add a shield power-up
+- Add a speed power-up
+- Add bombs that can be dropped
+- Add alien ships that periodically appear for bonus points